Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Wollstonecraft has 23 active public transport stops offering a mix of train and bus services.
-These stops are served by 29 individual routes, facilitating 8,516 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average proximity of 120 meters to the nearest stop.
-The area is predominantly residential, with most commuters traveling outward.
-Car remains the primary mode of transport at 53%, followed by train at 19% and walking at 17%.
-Vehicle ownership stands at 0.6 per dwelling, below the regional average.
+These stops are served by 29 individual routes, collectively facilitating 8,516 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 120 meters from the nearest stop.
+As primarily residential, most commute outward.
+Car remains dominant at 53%, followed by train at 19% and walking at 17%.
+Vehicle ownership averages 0.6 per dwelling, below regional average.

-According to the 2021 Census, a high 68.3% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 1,216 trips per day across all routes, translating to approximately 370 weekly trips per stop.
+According to the 2021 Census, 68.3% of residents work from home, potentially reflecting COVID-19 conditions.
+Service frequency averages 1,216 trips daily across all routes, equating to approximately 370 weekly trips per stop.

 Frequently Asked Questions - Transport